 The extensive programme will also factor crucially in ensuring our students achieve their absolute best.
 Tutors will recommend sessions that will be useful if a student needs additional support or clarification.
 Students can also drop into extra-curricular study support sessions themselves if they are feeling overwhelmed or need assistance.

-Full Current Extracurricular and Afterschool Timetable: Autumn Term 2018
+Full Current Extracurricular and Afterschool Timetable: Spring Term 2019

 We believe in an all-inclusive education where every child not only develops academic skills, but self-confidence, life-skills, and leadership experiences.